 What to see in Casablanca

-Casablanca is not as attractive to tourists as the charismatic Marrakech or the capital, Rabat, but there are still sightseeing opportunities for travellers passing through and a day or two in Casablanca won't go unrewarded.
+Casablanca may not be as attractive to tourists as the charismatic Marrakech or the capital, Rabat, but there are still sightseeing opportunities for travellers passing through and a day or two in Casablanca won't go unrewarded.
+Furthermore, it is possible to do a day-trip to Casablanca from a number of Morocco's more prominent tourist destinations, thanks to the country's modern rail network.

 The main landmark is the enormous King Hassan II Mosque, perched over the ocean.
 This is one of the largest mosques in the world and, unusually, is open to non-Muslims.
 The Shrine of Sidi Abderrahman, built on a rock out at sea and only accessible at low tide, is also a fascinating site, but regrettably non-Muslims cannot enter; however, it is still worth exploring the little village which has grown around the shrine.